 How to Apply Frontline

-Apply Frontline Plus topical solution between your dog’s shoulder blades.
+Apply Frontline Plus topical flea treatment between your dog’s shoulder blades.
 Begin by separating your canine’s fur and squeezing the solution onto your dog’s skin.
 Avoid any contact with the area treated until it dries.

 Major Comparisons Between Frontline Plus and PetArmor